News

 When: August 17, 2023

 People: Kent M. Adams, Emily L.P.
-Aguero, Jeffrey B. Araten, David J. Aveni, Vonnetta L. Benjamin, Maxwell L. Billek, John W. Bridger, Craig Brinker, Stephen P. Brown, James M. Burd, J. Price Collins, William S. Cook, Anne M. Dalena, John T. Donovan, Michael J. Duffy, Jaime B. Eagan, Andrew M. Epstein, Diana M. Estrada, Christopher P. Flanagan, Nicholas D. Freeman, William Tolin Gay, Ashley F. Gilmore, Robert W. Goodson, Roger R. Gottilla, Kathryn Anne Grace, Michael F. Grady, Allison R. Graffeo, Robin N. Gregory, William M. Hake, David Hall, Catherine A. Hanrahan, Michael Harowski, Jacqueline Hattar, Stephani R. Johnson, Paul Karp, William J. Katt, Bruno W. Katz, Patrick J. Kearns, Barbara Hopkinson Kelly, Jarad L. Kent, James M. Kloss, Christine A. Knipper, Kurt W. Krauss, Peter A. Lauricella, Matthew W. Lee, William D. Lipkind, John P. Loringer, Frances Malfa, Christopher Martin, Michael P. McCloskey, Eric W.F.
-Niederer, R. Douglas Noah Jr., Carolyn F. O'Connor, Lois K. Ottombrino, Marcia L. Pearson, Christopher M. Piekarski, Joanna Piorek, Lori D. Proctor, Thomas F. Quinn, George C. Rockas, Ricki E. Roer, Angela W. Russell, Lynsie Gaddis Rust, Susan Abbott Schwartz, James B. Sharp, Noelle K. Sheehan, John R. Shepperd, David Simantob, Katherine E. Tammaro, Sheila Tarabour, Sheri Thome, Thomas W. Tobin, Julie A. Torres, Michael P. Turner, Tae S. Um, Mark R. Vespole, William L. Waudby, Ronald L. White, Yakov P. Wiegmann, Kathleen D. Wilkinson, Ryan A. Williams, Christopher D. Yvars and Christina C. Huston
+Aguero, Jeffrey B. Araten, David J. Aveni, Jane Bendle Lucero, Vonnetta L. Benjamin, Maxwell L. Billek, Craig Brinker, Stephen P. Brown, James M. Burd, J. Price Collins, William S. Cook, Anne M. Dalena, John T. Donovan, Michael J. Duffy, Jaime B. Eagan, Andrew M. Epstein, Diana M. Estrada, Christopher P. Flanagan, Nicholas D. Freeman, William Tolin Gay, Ashley F. Gilmore, Robert W. Goodson, Roger R. Gottilla, Kathryn Anne Grace, Michael F. Grady, Allison R. Graffeo, Robin N. Gregory, William M. Hake, David Hall, Catherine A. Hanrahan, Michael Harowski, Jacqueline Hattar, Stephani R. Johnson, Paul Karp, William J. Katt, Bruno W. Katz, Patrick J. Kearns, Barbara Hopkinson Kelly, Jarad L. Kent, James M. Kloss, Christine A. Knipper, Kurt W. Krauss, Peter A. Lauricella, Matthew W. Lee, William D. Lipkind, John P. Loringer, Frances Malfa, Christopher Martin, Michael P. McCloskey, Eric W.F.
+Niederer, R. Douglas Noah Jr., Carolyn F. O'Connor, Lois K. Ottombrino, Marcia L. Pearson, Christopher M. Piekarski, Joanna Piorek, Lori D. Proctor, Thomas F. Quinn, George C. Rockas, Ricki E. Roer, Angela W. Russell, Lynsie Gaddis Rust, James B. Sharp, Noelle K. Sheehan, John R. Shepperd, David Simantob, Katherine E. Tammaro, Sheila Tarabour, Sheri Thome, Thomas W. Tobin, Julie A. Torres, Michael P. Turner, Tae S. Um, Mark R. Vespole, William L. Waudby, Ronald L. White, Yakov P. Wiegmann, Kathleen D. Wilkinson, Ryan A. Williams, Christopher D. Yvars and Christina C. Huston

 Holland and Lauricella Argue NY’s New Anti-SLAPP Law for Attorney’s Fees